musheeza018/fluxwebsite/content/en/flux/guides/helmreleases.md

 Please see the [get started guide](../get-started/index.md) or the [installation guide](../installation/).

+## Helm chart

+Helm charts are essentially a fusion of Kubernetes YAML manifest templates and specialized Helm files, often referred to as a Helm package.
+The beauty of this lies in the fact that Kubernetes YAML manifests can be customized using templates, eliminating the need to manage multiple Helm charts for various environments.
+Helm harnesses the power of the Go templating engine to enable this functionality.

+With just a single Helm chart in hand, you have the ability to tweak deployment parameters for each environment by simply editing a single values file.
+Helm handles the task of applying these values to the templates.
+We will delve deeper into this practical aspect in the upcoming sections.

+In essence, Helm Charts simplify the intricacy and redundancy of Kubernetes manifests across different environments (such as development, user acceptance testing, staging, and production), all through a single template.

 ## Define a chart source

 To be able to release a Helm chart, the source that contains the chart